Bureaus and Offices

 - Public Information Office is the entity that serves as the official representative of the Department for all external communications.
 Media coverage of USCP functions is continuously covered by local, national, and international media organizations (print, radio, television, internet, and still photography).
 The PIO is staffed during regular business hours and is available around the clock to coordinate media coverage whenever a major event occurs on Capitol Grounds.
 For more information, please visit the Media Center.

-The Chief of Operations provides operational support to the Department and is responsible for managing the Department’s Mission Assurance, Uniformed, Operational, Protective, and Security Services Bureaus; and developing and implementing operational response plans and strategies.
+The Chief of Operations provides operational support to the Department and is responsible for managing the Department’s Command and Coordination, Uniformed, Operational, Protective, and Security Services Bureaus; and developing and implementing operational response plans and strategies.

 The Following Bureaus report directly to the Chief of Operations (Assistant Chief of Police):

-- Mission Assurance Bureau provides an enhanced capability to develop, coordinate and execute contingency plans, prepare and direct special events, respond to incidents and emergencies, and manage multi-agency responses to evolving situations within the Capitol Complex.
+- Command and Coordination Bureau provides an enhanced capability to develop, coordinate and execute contingency plans, prepare and direct special events, respond to incidents and emergencies, and manage multi-agency responses to evolving situations within the Capitol Complex.
 Specialty Units include the Command Center, Communications, Emergency Management, Crisis Negotiation Unit, Reports Processing, Court Liaison, and Special Events.

 - Protective Services Bureau collects and analyzes information to produce intelligence, assess threats, enforce the law, identify risks, and develop and employ risk mitigation, Member protection, and enforcement strategies.
 Specialty Units include Investigations, Intelligence Analysis, and Dignitary Protection.